By Luís Teles Morais*

 Certainly, these are prepared taking into account the Council’s recommendations and are later evaluated by the Commission.
 But none of this is anchored in concrete measures nor in adequate indicators to verify their implementation.

 In fact, the National Reform Programme should be but a pro-forma: it should naturally emerge from the policy process.
 Any government should take office already having a solid idea of the problems at hand, broad goals and how to achieve them.
 But looking at the different parties’ electoral manifestos, parties are still not doing their homework seriously (even if, last year, there was a positive innovation in the Socialist Party’s “economic manifesto”).

 But not everything was bad.
 This year, the National Reform Programme was used as a political marketing tool, and was given greater media impact.
 A graphical identity was created for it, and political discourse has highlighted its role: the Government used the Programme to explain its options in diverse policy areas.

 This was good for the government parties, of course, but also for the quality of public debate, which was stimulated by this initiative, which is an opportunity civil society must take to be further involved in the policy debate.
 Here at IPP we are launching some contributions (here) focusing on the Programme’s different “pillars”.
 Inevitably, our analysis is more on what’s missing in the Programme than on the measures therein.

 But the lack of strategy and political conditions lead to a dramatic conclusion: despite all the talk around the National Reform Programme, the political establishment seems set on leaving true reform for later.
 But can we afford to wait?

-This blog is a translation of a column posted in Portuguese online newspaper Observador.
+This article translates a column originally posted in the Portuguese online newspaper Observador.